DITO TELECOMMUNITY CORPORATION

 DATA PRIVACY STATEMENT FOR ENTERPRISE SERVICES

-In order to provide you with our enterprise services, DITO will need to collect and process Personal Data for the purposes stated in this Data Privacy Statement for Enterprise Services (“Privacy Statement”).
-Consistent with DITO’s commitment to transparency, DITO processes and protects your Personal Data only in accordance with what has been indicated here.
+To provide you with our enterprise services, DITO will need to collect and process your Personal Data for the purposes stated in this Data Privacy Statement for Enterprise Services (“Enterprise Privacy Statement”).
+This statement outlines how we collect, use, and disclose your personal data, and provides information on how you may access, update, or manage your data, including your options and preferences regarding its use.

 1. I. What does DITO do?